Joining my “That looks good, but looks are all that’s going for it” list is the Kanagawa Gold Leaf Soft Serve. It joins the ranks of:

 Kinda meh.
 Still, it made for a pretty picture, anyway.

 Kanazawa was one of the stops during my Japan trip earlier this year.
-It was basically just a pitstop but we ended up spending a whole day there after we found out that the buses to UNESCO World Heritage site, Shirakawa-Go, a traditional village in Gifu Prefecture, were all fully booked out and we wouldn’t be able to get there after all.
+It was basically just a pitstop but we ended up spending a whole day there after we found out that the buses to the UNESCO World Heritage site, Shirakawa-Go, a traditional village in Gifu Prefecture, were all fully booked out and we wouldn’t be able to get there after all.

-Anyone had the authentic Kanazawa Gold Leaf Soft Serve?
+Has anyone had the authentic Kanazawa Gold Leaf Soft Serve?
 Where did you manage to get the “real deal”?